-Omar Victor Diop (Senegalese, born 1980), Frédérick Douglass, 2015, pigment inkjet printing on Harman By Hahnemüle paper, mounted on aluminum.
-The Linda and Lawrence Perlman Photography Endowment, 2019.25.1 © Omar Victor Diop
+Omar Victor Diop (Senegalese, b.
+1980), Frédérick Douglass, 2015 (detail), pigment inkjet printing on Harman by Hahnemüle paper mounted on aluminum, the Linda and Lawrence Perlman Photography Endowment, 2019.25.1, © Omar Victor Diop

 Vision 2020: Contemporary Photographic Portraits at Mia

 “Vision 2020” presents contemporary photographic portraits created by three groundbreaking photographers from Africa: Samuel Fosso of Cameroon, Nigeria, and the Central African Republic; Zanele Muholi of South Africa; and Omar Victor Diop of Senegal.
 Each photographer uses their bodily presence within the photograph to different ends, yet they hold a common interest in exploring the layered histories of race and gender within these disparate representations; in doing so, they offer insight into visual resistance, communal care, and self-affirmation.
 Through costumes, props, sets, and other devices, these photographers present expansive, critical views of the history of the medium—and, in turn, of their roles as authors of historical narratives.